savino9/dealDone/README.md

 - Buy 1 Get 1 Free on Heineken at the Old Sailor (Business Id 1)
 - 3 Corona for € 10 at Hanneke's Boom (Business ID 2)

-_**What does your product look like?
-List each view, their purpose, and how they work._
+**What does your product look like?
+List each view, their purpose, and how they work**

 When a user searches they will be given a list of matches for their search criteria.
 The actual information on each bar or restaurant will include the NAME, ADDRESS, and the OFFER (and also a reminder of the time and day that they searched for).